Frans-Willem/CsrSpiDrivers/README.md

 #### Installing on Windows

 1. Install CSR package such as BlueSuite;
-2. Make a backup of spilpt.dll in your application directory (e.g. in `C:\Program Files (x86)\CSR\BlueSuite 2.6.0\`);
+2. Make a backup of usbspi.dll in your application directory (e.g. in `C:\Program Files (x86)\CSR\BlueSuite 2.6.0\`);
-3. Copy spilpt-win32/spilpt.dll to your application directory;
+3. Copy lib-win32/usbspi.dll to your application directory;
 4. Connect Your FTDI device to computer;
 5. Download and run Zadig from <http://zadig.akeo.ie/>.
 In Options menu choose "List all devices", choose Your FTDI device ("FT232R USB UART" or similar),